List of Christian clergy in politics: Background

 There are existing sub-sections on religious denominations to deal with Christian lay people in politics, e.g. List of LDS politicians.
 This list is for politicians who also do Christian pastoral work, both ordained clergy and evangelists or theologians.
 It is therefore not appropriate to add Christian lay people to the list, although some noted theologians in the laity are included as relational.

+Note that some people on this list only became clergy after their political careers.